poobymallon/data-science-cpenkava-2025/data-science-curriculum-build/exercises_sequenced/d03-e-setup04-rstudio-shortcuts-assignment.md

 )
 ```

+    ## [1] "foo" "bar" "goo" "gah"

 ### **q2** For a chunk, what header option do you use to

--   Run the code, don't display it, but show its results?
+- Run the code, don’t display it, but show its results?

   - echo = FALSE

--   Run the code, but don't display it or its results?
+- Run the code, but don’t display it or its results?

   - include = FALSE

 ### **q3** How do stop the code in a chunk from running once it has started?

 ESCAPE

-### **q4** How do you show the "Document Outline" in RStudio?
+### **q4** How do you show the “Document Outline” in RStudio?

-*Hint*: Try googling "rstudio document outline"
+*Hint*: Try googling “rstudio document outline”

 outline button in top right corner of this window.